Ganopa/.github/profile/README.md

-# Ganopa is amazing group of wonderfull people who want to code and make money.
+# Ganopa is amazing group of wonderful people who want to code and make money.